Applied Software Engineering (BSc)

 This course aims to make you a highly employable software engineer with the skills, knowledge and hands-on experience that graduate employers are looking for.

-The course syllabus has been designed in close collaboration with industry.
-We focus on cloud, mobile and web development, with an emphasis on technology and standard industry practices.
+Designed in close collaboration with industry, this innovative degree will help you gain experience in hands-on software development using current commercial tools and techniques.
+Our teaching focuses on cloud, mobile and web development, with an emphasis on technology and standard industry practices.

-Working alongside fellow students and staff, you will be at the centre of a teaching network which includes industry mentors and industrial experts, who will offer their insight into how software engineering works in practice.
-Software solutions developed as part of the course will be presented back to real-world clients.
+Innovative teaching atmosphere – Based in a vibrant tech start-up atmosphere, you will be at the centre of a teaching network of industry mentors and experts who will offer their insight into how software engineering works in practice.

 The Welsh Baccalaureate Advanced Skills Challenge Certificate will be accepted in lieu of one A-Level (at the grades listed above), excluding any specified subjects.